Rochester Bridge: The Rochester Bridge Trust

-These twelve nominated and appointed assistants then elected two of their number to serve as Junior Warden and Senior Warden.

 Medway Tunnel

 The trust also contributed to the construction of the Medway Tunnel (1996), a few miles downstream.
-In 2008 negotiations were completed by Medway Council which purchased the freehold of the tunnel from the Trust for £1 with a £3.6m contribution on future costs.
+The tunnel was operated under a 999-year lease first by Kent County Council and then Medway Council upon its formation.
+In 2008 the council purchased the freehold of the tunnel.
 It was the first immersed tube tunnel to be built in England and only the second of this type in the UK, the other being at Conwy, North Wales.
-The 720 m long tunnel took 4 years to complete, at a cost of £80m - and was opened by the Princess Royal on 12 June 1996.
+The 720 m long tunnel took four years to complete, at a cost of £80 million – and was opened by the Princess Royal on 12 June 1996.

 Charitable acts

 The trust has also made grants for local good causes ranging from a few thousand pounds to more significant grants.
 In particular, contributions have been made to the restoration of many important historic buildings in Kent.

-The most recent of the larger grants have been for the restoration of the South Transept of Rochester Cathedral, and to appoint a Professor of Bridge and Tunnel Engineering at the University of Greenwich (Medway Campus).
-In the 1880s, the Trust founded Rochester and Maidstone Girls Grammar schools and made large endowments to the Sir Joseph Williamson's Mathematical School in Rochester and the Maidstone Boys Grammar School.
+In the 1880s, the trust founded Rochester and Maidstone Girls grammar schools and made large endowments to the Sir Joseph Williamson's Mathematical School in Rochester and the Maidstone Boys Grammar School.

 Bridge Chapel

 The Bridge Chapel was built in 1383.
-It stopped being a chapel in 1548 and was used as a storeroom for bridge materials, a house, and later a pub and as a fruit shop.
+It was dissolved under the Charities Act in 1548 and was used as a storeroom for bridge materials, a house, and later a pub and as a fruit shop.
 Over time it deteriorated and lost its roof.
 It was restored in the 1930s and used as a meeting room and exhibition space.
-Once a year, on All Souls’ Day (2 November) it used to hold a commemoration service for the founders of the Rochester Bridge Trust.
+Once a year, on All Souls' Day (2 November) it is used to hold a commemoration service for the founders of the Rochester Bridge Trust.